alicebob/pgsnap/README.md

 ```

 Run this during development with your local postgres, and with `go test`.
-Commit the .txt files.
+The traffic will be stored in .txt files.
+Do commit the .txt files.
 During CI, or similar situations, you can use the replay when running: `PGREPLAY=1 go test`.

 ## Why we need this?